SrivathsanSivakumar/Eye-State-Detection-with-RyzenAI/README.md

-# Eye State Classification using RyzenAI with MobileNetV2, MobileNetV3 and ResNet50
+# Eye State Classification using RyzenAI with MobileNetV2 and MobileNetV3

 ![cover image](cover_image.png)